 Kwiáht founder Kenneth Hansen was a descendant of some of the leading traditional Coast Salish families of Lopez, Cypress, Guemes and Samish Islands.
 Ken’s family taught him that place-based knowledge and responsibilities are the most important legacies left to us by our ancestors.
 A family won renown for the abundance of fish, birds, animals, gardens and ancient trees in its traditional places: these were the riches they shared by feasting with others.
 Kwiáht pursues the indigenous land ethic of the islands with scientific methods: science for stewardship.

 Our Board of Trustees consists of islanders who share Ken’s vision: community leaders, teachers, scientists and engineers with a love of the islands and a commitment to prudent, sustainable enjoyment of the environment.
-Kwiáht is a scientific cooperative.
-We have no salaried employees or paid administrative staff: only a network of dedicated islanders who design and carry out projects collaboratively.
+Kwiáht is a scientific cooperative: a network of dedicated islanders who design and carry out projects collaboratively.
 Federal and state government research contracts and private foundation grants support project expenses.